art

 oil on canvas, 60x60 inches

 that comic I mentioned finding in the library?
-Yep, I made a painting out of it.
-The name of this painting is a reference to the manga.
+Yep, I made a painting out of it. the name and subject of this painting are references to the manga.

 Charlotte (2019)